cloudant/terraform-provider-ibm/examples/ibm-cloudant/lite-plan-legacy/README.md

 # IBM Cloudant example for Lite plan with legacy credentials

-This example shows how to create a Lite plan Cloudant instance.
+This example shows how to create a Lite plan Cloudant instance with legacy credentials.

 To run, configure your IBM Cloudant provider